Fred Tomlinson (singer): Monty Python and other television work

+Peter Warlock

 Tomlinson had a lifelong interest in the music of Peter Warlock and Bernard van Dieren.
-He acted as the chairman of the Peter Warlock Society for 25 years.
-He produced editions of Warlock scores, wrote a companion piece to The Curlew using the same instrumentation, and wrote several books about the composer, including A Peter Warlock Handbook (1974, 1977) and Warlock and van Dieren, with a van Dieren Catalogue (1978).
+He acted as the chairman of the Peter Warlock Society for 25 years, producing editions of Warlock scores, and wrote several books about the composer, including A Peter Warlock Handbook (1974, 1977) and Warlock and van Dieren, with a van Dieren Catalogue (1978).
+His Centenary 'Curlew' Companion was arranged as a continuous suite of Warlock songs using the same instrumentation as The Curlew.

-Tomlinson composed original music under the name "Frederick Culpan" (his mother's maiden name) including The Chaucer Suite.
-He was an active member of Equity’s Concert & Session Singers Committee.
+In 1971 Tomlinson put together a recording of drinking songs by Warlock, based on an anthology Warlock had compiled in 1929 using the name Rab Noolas (Saloon Bar written backwards).
+It was originally issued by Unicorn, and reissued in 2024 by Convivium.

+Personal life

-He married his wife Pamela Mellor during the mid-1950s, having met her at Leeds.
+Tomlinson married Pamela Mellor during the mid-1950s, having met her in Leeds.
 She sang as an alto with the Fred Tomlinson Singers.
-There were two daughters: Bridget (1957 – 6 October 1990) died in a car crash; and Deborah, a sufferer from Rett syndrome, died in 2011.
-He lived for many years until his death in Walnut Way, Ruislip.
-He died on 17 July 2016 at the age of 88 after a long illness, survived by his wife.
+They had two daughters: Bridget (1957 – 6 October 1990) who died in a car crash; and Deborah, a sufferer from Rett syndrome, who died in 2011.
+Tomlinson died aged 88 on 17 July 2016 at his home in Walnut Way, Ruislip, after a long illness.